asifqatar/Snapper/detectors/ConsoleLog/classes/ConsoleLogDetector.md

 > **run**(`file`): [`Finding`](../../../types/type-aliases/Finding.md)[]

-Runs the detector on the given file.
+Runs the detector on the given file, finding all instances of console.log or related console methods, and adds findings for each instance.

 #### Parameters

 • **file**: `SourceFile`

-The source file to analyze.
+The source file to analyze for console logs.

 #### Returns

 [`Finding`](../../../types/type-aliases/Finding.md)[]

-- Array of findings.
+- Array of findings, each corresponding to a detected console log call.

 #### Overrides